danpros/htmly/README.md

 ;Password
 password = yourpassword

-; Encryption: Set to clear, and later it will changed to password_hash automatically during login encryption = clear
+;Encryption: Set to clear, and later it will changed to password_hash automatically during login encryption = clear

 ;Role